Credit: Save Elephant Foundation

 3. Don’t pay for photos with wild animals

-Paying a few dollars for a cuddle and a photo with that baby tiger or monkey may prove difficult to resist — but often, animals used for these purposes are taken from the wild, and their mothers killed.
-Wild animals aren’t born to perform or to pose for photos — and can be chained up when not ‘working’, have their teeth removed, be drugged, and trained cruelly to make them compliant.
-These ‘picture perfect’ animals can lead far from perfect lives.
+Paying a few dollars for a cuddle and a photo with that baby tiger or monkey may prove difficult to resist, but often, animals used for these purposes are taken from the wild, and their mothers killed.
+Wild animals aren’t born to perform or to pose for photos.
+Trapped in these ‘tourism’ industries, they can be chained up when not ‘working’, have their teeth removed, be drugged, and be trained cruelly to make them compliant.
+These ‘picture perfect’ animals can, sadly, lead far from perfect lives.

 This image contains content which some may find confronting